vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 HIS WORKS

-In the next generation after the so called discovery of the Siva Sūtras by Vasugupta and a sort of running commentary thereon in the form of the Spanda Kārikās by the same, but perhaps before a commentary on the latter by Kallața, Somānanda wrote his Sivadrști.
+In the next generation after the so called discovery of the Siva Sūtras by Vasugupta and a sort of running commentary thereon in the form of the Spanda Kārikās by the same, but perhaps before a commentary on the latter by Kallața, Somānanda wrote his Sivadrṣti.

 1. I. P. V., II, 271.
 2. T. A., Ah.
 37. (MS.)